dmitry-kurmanov/survey-standalone/README.md

 * framework agnostic

 ## limitations
 This is my "side" hobby project and it doesn't contain all SurveyJS questions and features.
-If you want to add some functionality form the SurveyJS feel free to create an issue here.
+If you want to add some functionality from the SurveyJS library feel free to create an issue here.

 ## examples
 * script tag (no framework): https://plnkr.co/edit/mU5ct7cCCGrG4eNp